evkx/evkx.github.io/content/technology/charging/bidirectional/_index.md

 V2L stands for vehicle-to-load and refers to bidirectional charging between an EV and a load.
 A load is any device or appliance that consumes electricity, such as a refrigerator, a coffee maker, a laptop, or another EV.
 V2L allows an EV to send electricity to a load when it is needed or requested by the user or the device.
 V2L can provide portable power to a load in case of a lack of access to the grid or a charging station.
 V2L can also enable sharing of power between EVs or other loads.

 {{< sitefiguresized thumb="technology/charging/bidirectional/v2l_1_st.jpg" width="3000" height="2000" title="Hyundai Ioniq 5 charging electric bike" >}}

+There are typical two main methods to draw power

+- From chargeport using an V2L adapter
+- From socket inside car our in trunk/frunk/cargobed

+{{< sitefiguresized thumb="technology/charging/bidirectional/v2l_2_st.jpg" width="3000" height="2000" title="Tesla Cybertruck charging Tesla Model Y from Nema 14-50 socket in bed" >}}

+{{< sitefiguresized thumb="technology/charging/bidirectional/v2l_3_st.jpg" width="3000" height="2000" title="Lucid Air charging a Tesla Model s from own chargeport with adapter" >}}

+{{< sitefiguresized thumb="technology/charging/bidirectional/v2l_4_st.jpg" width="3000" height="2000" title="Tools connected to Ford F150 Lightning" >}}

+{{< sitefiguresized thumb="technology/charging/bidirectional/v2l_5_st.jpg" width="3000" height="2000" title="Hair iron connected to Hyundai Ioniq 5 interior connected" >}}

+The power that can be drawn from the EVs varies from 1 - 11.5kW depending on model and which connector that is used.

 ## The Different Types of Bidirectional Chargers and Connectors